 Moreover, a twin tank provides a greater gas supply without increasing the weight.
 Twin 8-liter tanks supply more air than a single 12-liter tank and the two roughly weight the same.

 For divers diving multiple times on the same day, twin tanks are a more convenient option.
 This is because where a single tank scuba diver must leave their scuba diving tank with its remaining supply on the shore and carry a fresh tank, a scuba diver with a twin tank can keep diving with the same pack if one is full and the other still has some supply remaining.
 This makes diving with a twin tank more economical.

 Twin tanks also feature a back plate and a wing buoyancy device that help divers maintain their horizontal position underwater and make them glide better.

 There’s no ballpark figure for how long a scuba tank lasts.
-It may last for 10 minutes, an hour or even an hour and a half based on many variables such as your tank size, your physical strength, the amount of time you’ve been diving for and the depth to which you’re diving.
+It may last for 10 minutes, an hour, or even an hour and a half based on many variables such as your tank size, your physical strength, the amount of time you’ve been diving for, and the depth to which you’re diving.
 The time or how long does a scuba tank lasts does depend on your personal air consumption rate.

 Deep divers tend to use larger tanks and have the proper training to regulate their breathing to reduce their air consumption so that they don’t waste their air supply.
 Shallow dives to around 33 feet (10 meters) require less air and can therefore last longer than if you go down to 100 feet.

 For newbies still trying to get comfortable in the water, small tanks are ideal.
 Your dive instructor will provide with all the necessary information on the right way to breathe underwater (slow, deep breaths) and a rough estimate of the amount of time your tank will last you at a given depth.